ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](/links/manager)
 - An [OpenStack user](/pages/public_cloud/compute/create_and_delete_a_user) (optional)
 - Basic networking knowledge
-- Stormshield account on the [Stormshield website](https://www.stormshield.com/en/){.external}
+- A Stormshield account on the [Stormshield website](https://www.stormshield.com/en/){.external}
 - Ensure that the vRack is enabled and configured to allow secure communication between the components of the infrastructure.
-- [Additional IP address](/links/network/additional-ip) for ensuring network failover and high availability setup.
+- An [Additional IP address](/links/network/additional-ip) for ensuring network failover and high availability setup.
 - Stormshield Network Security Licence BYOL (**B**ring **Y**our **O**wn **L**icence), obtained through [third-party partners or resellers](https://www.stormshield.com/partner/partner-finder/){.external}, as you will need to provide it during the installation and configuration process.

 ## Instructions